chrisbarrett/elisp-namespaces/readme.md

 (@set captain "Picard")
 ```

 Symbols defined with `defn`, `def` and `defmutable` are private unless you explicitly export them.
-Vars defined with `defmutable` cannot be changed with `@set` outside the Defining namespace.
+Vars defined with `defmutable` cannot be changed with `@set` outside the defining namespace.

 ### Exporting and Importing Namespaced Symbols